Security Analysis of LTE Connectivity in Connected Cars: A Case Study of Tesla: Discussion and Broader Implications

 \textbf{Cellular Connectivity in Other Automobiles.} During our experimentation, we did not identify any behavioral differences between the tested vehicles.
 While Tesla’s hardware and software configurations may vary across markets, vehicle generations, and regional carrier agreements, it is reasonable to assume that most mainstream Tesla models (i.e., Model 3, Y, S, X, and Cybertruck) rely on embedded modems for cellular connectivity.
 However, not all models support physical SIM cards; many are restricted to pre-provisioned eSIM profiles.
-We also examined closely the connectivity practices of other major manufacturers via access to various vehicles, such as BMW, Volvo, Toyota, Mercedes, Lexus, Ford, and Hyundai, which rely on factory-installed eSIMs for telematics connectivity.
-Unfortunately, these non-configurable eSIM-only systems offer minimal to no access for security research, obstructing efforts to evaluate their critical exposure to security threats.
-This trend not only complicates independent security auditing, but also raises concerns about undisclosed vulnerabilities that could persist undetected.
-On the other hand, providing accessible connection logs detailing rejected PLMNs, incomplete attachment attempts, and connection state transitions would enhance diagnostic capabilities, enabling both end-users and technicians to respond proactively to cellular-based attacks.
-We therefore urge the automotive industry to adopt more transparent, testable cellular architectures and provide controlled, auditable access for security evaluation, similar to frameworks embraced in mobile and IoT platforms.
+We also examined closely the connectivity practices of other major manufacturers via access to various vehicles, such as BMW, Volvo, Toyota, Mercedes, Lexus, Ford, and Hyundai, which rely on factory-installed eSIMs.